marlbenchmark/on-policy/README.md

 chmod +x ./train_mpe.sh
 ./train_mpe.sh
 ```
-local results are stored in subfold scripts/results.
-Note that we use Weights&Bias as the default visualization platform and you need to register&login Weights&Bias first.
-More instructions for using Weights&Bias can be found in the official document.
-You can also choose Tensorboard as the visualization platform, just adding `--use_wandb` in .sh file.
+Local results are stored in subfold scripts/results.
+Note that we use Weights & Bias as the default visualization platform; to use Weights & Bias, please register and login to the platform first.
+More instructions for using Weights&Bias can be found in the official [document](https://docs.wandb.ai/).Adding the `--use_wandb` in command line or in the .sh file will use Tensorboard instead of Weights & Biases.

-In particular, we provide `./eval_hanabi_forward.sh` for evaluating the hanabi score over 100k trials.
+We additionally provide `./eval_hanabi_forward.sh` for evaluating the hanabi score over 100k trials.

 If you find this repository useful, please cite: TODO